ambesgit/JSLibrary/README.md

 	stack.next()                  // returns 4
 	stack.size()               //1
 	stack.findAll()            //3

+createMap()
+	var mapObject=myapp.createMap()      //you can use all functions which the native Map object provdes

 Events

 	myapp.createEvent("data",{});                //creates an event named data

 	myapp.on("data")                           //listens to the data event